AY2324S2-CS2113-F15-2/tp/docs/UserGuide.md

  is 5000 (inclusive).
 * The `DATE` provided should be of the form YYYY-MM-DD, such as 2024-03-04.
 * Macronutrients field including `CARBOHYDRATES`, `PROTEINS` and `FATS` is optional.
 The macronutrients must be a positive **integer** 1, 2, 3, measured in grams.
+The limit for each macronutrient per entry is 800g (inclusive).

 **Examples:**
 * `calories in chicken rice c/678 d/2022-02-24`